Benji-Leboe/tweeter/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
+3. .env.example file included with local mongoDB- real DB is hosted on private mLab cloud servers.
+    Use example env file and remove '.example' to use with dotenv to configure keys and MONGO_URI.
-3. Start the web server using the `npm run local` command.
+4. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+5. Go to <http://localhost:8080/> in your browser.

 ## Dependencies